Rico Brogna: Playing career

-Coaching Career
+Coaching career

 In 2006, Brogna managed the Post University baseball team.
 The Eagles finished with a record of 13-40 overall and 6-19 in Central Atlantic Collegiate Conference play.
 He coached the Watertown High School boys basketball team from 2006 to 2009.
 Overall, in Watertown, Connecticut, his win–loss record was 10–41.
 He coached for the Nonnewaug Chiefs, a high school football team in Woodbury, Connecticut.
 Soon after the conclusion of the 2008 football season, Brogna resigned as coach of the Chiefs and took a volunteer job as wide receivers coach for the Wesleyan University football team.
 In 2010, Brogna managed the Mobile BayBears, the Arizona Diamondbacks’ Double-A Minor League Baseball (MILB) affiliate.
-In 2011, he was named the head football coach at Notre Dame-Fairfield high school in Connecticut, and stated he had retired from baseball (as a coach/executive) to concentrate on his football duties, year-round.
+In 2011, he was named the head football coach at Notre Dame-Fairfield high school in Connecticut, and stated he had retired from baseball (as a coach/executive) to concentrate on his football duties year-round.
 Brogna resigned as head football coach, in 2012, following a 1-9 record, in his only season, and took a scouting job with the Tampa Bay Rays.
 In 2013, Brogna returned to the Watertown High School gridiron as the special teams and defensive line coach.
 After the 2013 season, he was hired as special assistant to Jerry Dipoto, general manager of the Los Angeles Angels of Anaheim.
 In August 2014, Brogna was named the Angels’ player-information coach.
 He "felt a growth" during spring training in 2015, which was later diagnosed as testicular cancer.
 Five days after being notified of his condition (May 13), Brogna underwent surgery.

 In December 2017, Brogna was hired as a coach of the Reading Fightin' Phils, the minor-league AA team in the Philadelphia Phillies’ farm system, where he stayed for two seasons.
 In 2021, Brogna was the hitting coach of the Stockton Ports, the low-A affiliate of the Oakland Athletics.

-Personal
+Personal life

 Brogna married Melissa Shuhart, whom he had met in high school, in 1992.
 They have two children, Alexa Grace and Hunter.
-He is the namesake of the of New York Mets focused Rico Brogna Podcast hosted by WFAN personality Evan Roberts.
+He is the namesake of the New York Mets-focused Rico Brogna Podcast, hosted by WFAN personality Evan Roberts.